beefyspicy/FruitFight/README.md

 This is a team game created at Fitchburg State University in March of 2019.
 The team consists of three designers.

-Hayden Archambault: Programming, Art/Animation/Effects, Sound Design, Level Design Dave Vittorino: Artist, Level Design
+Hayden Archambault: Programming, Art/Animation/Effects, Sound Design, Level Design
+\nDave Vittorino: Artist, Level Design
-Domenic Garafono: Producer, Level Design
+\nDomenic Garafono: Producer, Level Design